5afe/safe-helm-charts/charts/safe-wallet-web/README.md

 helm install [RELEASE-NAME] safe/safe-wallet-web
 ```

-The command deploys nextcloud on the Kubernetes cluster in the default configuration.
+The command deploys safe-wallet-web on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`